-How to deploy Azure File Sync (preview)
+Deploy Azure File Sync (preview)

 Deploy the Storage Sync Service

-The Storage Sync Service is the top-level Azure resource representing Azure File Sync.
-To deploy a Storage Sync Service, navigate to the Azure portal, and search for Azure File Sync.
-After selecting "Azure File Sync (preview)" from the search results, select "Create" to pop open the "Deploy Storage Sync" tab.
+The Storage Sync Service is the top-level Azure resource for Azure File Sync.
+To deploy a Storage Sync Service, go to the Azure portal, click New and then search for Azure File Sync.
+In the search results, select Azure File Sync (preview), and then select Create to open the Deploy Storage Sync tab.

 - Name: A unique name (per subscription) for the Storage Sync Service.

 - Subscription: The subscription in which you want to create the Storage Sync Service.
 Depending on your organization's configuration strategy, you might have access to one or more subscriptions.
 An Azure subscription is the most basic container for billing for each cloud service (such as Azure Files).

 - Resource group: A resource group is a logical group of Azure resources, such as a storage account or a Storage Sync Service.
 You can create a new resource group or use an existing resource group for Azure File Sync.
 (We recommend using resource groups as containers to isolate resources logically for your organization, such as grouping HR resources or resources for a specific project.)

 - Location: The region in which you want to deploy Azure File Sync.
 Only supported regions are available in this list.

 When you are finished, select Create to deploy the Storage Sync Service.

 Prepare Windows Server to use with Azure File Sync